 The most recent thoughts from experts on neuropathy are that most cases of neuropathy involve ischemia, which is a lack of blood supply.
 Blood flow is required for any of the organs and tissues of our body to heal.
 Whether it be the heart after a heart attack, a muscle after a muscle strain, or your skin after a cut, or scrape, the injured area needs blood supply to heal.
 Your nerves are no different.
 Blood flow brings in oxygen and nutrients necessary for healing an injured nerve and for normal everyday function.
 Because of this, much of our treatment is focused on improving blood flow to the area of nerve damage.

 We use laser therapy in our neuropathy treatment program.
-We have evaluated the benefits of countless treatments available for neuropathy, including laser, medications, lotions, creams, vitamins, acupuncture, and many others.
-Based on our research, our experience, and more importantly, the improvement we have seen in our patients, we believe we have assembled the absolute best treatment program available to those suffering from neuropathy.
+We have evaluated the benefits of countless treatments available for neuropathy, including laser, Regenerative Medicine, lotions, creams, vitamins, acupuncture, and many others.
+Based on our research, our experience, and more importantly, the improvement we have seen in our patients, we believe we have assembled the absolute best care program available to those suffering from neuropathy.

 8:00AM - 5:00PM